cnunciato/fun-with-jenkins/README.md

 export JENKINS_URL="http://localhost:8080/"
 ```

-And then:
+And then running:

 ```bash
 npm -C .buildkite install
 npm -C .buildkite --silent run jenkins-pipeline
 ```

-### How does it work?
+### How does this work?

-The script uses Jenkins itself (specifically the [Declarative Pipeline plugin](https://plugins.jenkins.io/pipeline-model-definition/)) to convert a declarative `Jenkinsfile` into a JSON structure that Jenkins uses to model pipelines internally, then transforms that structure into a Buildkite pipeline definition.
+The script uses Jenkins itself (specifically the [Declarative Pipeline plugin](https://plugins.jenkins.io/pipeline-model-definition/)) to convert a declarative `Jenkinsfile` into a JSON structure that Jenkins uses to model pipelines internally.
 It does this by calling Jenkins's internal `pipeline-model-converter` endpoint:

 ```
 POST /pipeline-model-converter/toJson